 Please take the time to look at the labels on anything you use to treat your gardens or lawns at home and be aware of the potential effects.
 Many common pest and weed treatments have some pretty scary ingredients that can harm pollinators, wildlife or even your pets, kids and you.
 Shockingly, home garden products containing such chemicals can be applied in much higher concentrations than commercially legal - up to 120 times more potent than what we can use in greenhouse production!
 (Some ingredients to watch for include Imidacloprid, Clothianidin, Thiamethoxam, Acetamiprid, Dinotefuran, Chlorpyrifos, Glyphosate, Metolachlor and Carbaryl.)

 We offer an ever-increasing selection of natives each year, and we also offer a wide range of non-native pollinator friendly plants.
 We have become known for our support of local pollinator gardens, discounting and donating thousands of natives to varied efforts.

-We offer a wide variety of vegetables, herbs, fruiting shrubs and trees.
-You will find a wide selection of heirloom vegetables, ones bred for disease resistance, varieties great for container gardening, and more.
+We offer a wide variety of vegetables, herbs, fruiting shrubs, and fruiting trees.
+You will find a selection of heirlooms, plants bred for disease resistance, varieties great for container gardening, and more.
 Each year we grow both classic and unique cultivars, focusing on varieties that are proven to grow well in our climate.